Every time we set up a campaign, we can face a lingering feeling of uncertainty.

 Closely monitor the statistics of your advertising campaign after launch.
 If some of the ads get fewer clicks, then try changing different details in accordance with your findings.
 If this does not help, stop this ad so that it does not spoil the overall CTR.

-Optimize for mobile
+9. Optimize for mobile

 If your ads aren't optimized for mobile ad formats, chances are that many users simply cannot see them.
 Not only should they fit the format and work properly, but it is also crucial to consider what your ad will look like on mobile devices.

-Review your competitors' strategies
+10. Review your competitors' strategies

-Study search results on your most relevant keywords and analyze which ads are performing best or get inspired by new unusual solutions.
+Study search results on your most relevant keywords and analyze which ads perform best or get inspired by new unusual solutions.
 Not only can you come up with something new for your campaigns, but also you will be able to learn from others' mistakes, which is always smarter than making them on your own.

-As we can see, there is no clear and inclusive strategy to increase click-through rate for any company, but with some effort, it is not so hard to find out what works for your specific business needs.
+As we can see, there is no clear and inclusive strategy to increase the click-through rate for any company, but with some effort, it is not so hard to find out what works for your specific business needs.
 Take some time to analyze your existing campaigns and improve them.